redhat-developer/odo/docs/website/blog/2023-01-30-local-container-dev-on-podman.md

 ### Step 1.
 Initializing your application (`odo init`)

-Now we'll initialize your application by creating a `devfile.yaml` to be deployed.
+Now we'll initialize the application by creating a `devfile.yaml` to be deployed.

-`odo` handles this automatically with the `odo init` command by auto-detecting your source code and downloading the appropriate Devfile.
+`odo` handles this automatically with the `odo init` command by auto-detecting the source code and downloading the appropriate Devfile.

 **Note:** If you skipped *Step 0*, select a "starter project" when running `odo init`.